Smileybob72801/InventoryControl/README.md

 ```bash
 git clone https://github.com/Smileybob72801/InventoryControl.git
 ```
+<You will need to import Microsofts free development database, Northwind.

-You will need to edit the DB connection string to match your server.
+You will also need to edit the DB connection string to match your server.>

 ```bash
 cd InventoryControl/InventoryControl